Cgossett2022/Cryptocurrencies/README.md

 ## Summary

 Based on my analysis, the cryptocurrency investment can be divided into four classes.
-Classes 0 and 1 appear to be the most similar and contain about the same risk.
-However, Class 2 only contains one cryptocurrency and would have different risks.
+Each class would need to be thorougly analyzed to determine risk, performance, and other factors that would be of interest ot potential clients.